Goals of Care Designation Order

 stylized illustrations of people and leaves

-A goals of care designation order (or GCD) is a document that provides medical instructions to your health care team on how you wish to be cared for in the event that you are unable to tell them yourself.
+A Goals of Care Designation (or GCD) order is a document that provides medical instructions to your health care team on how you wish to be cared for if you are unable to tell them yourself.

 It specifies the level of care that best aligns with your wishes, values and medical situation.